 Martin W. Baicker, MPA, FACHE

-Martin Baicker, MPA, FACHE, joined SCO Family of Services in March 2022 as Chief Operating Officer.
-In this role, Marty is the primary strategic and management partner to the President & Chief Executive Officer.
-He oversees the agency’s operations and provides support and coordination between administrative and program services, which includes strategy and equity and transformation initiatives.
-Marty is a member of SCO’s Executive Cabinet and serves as the internal leader of the organization, tasked with managing day-to-day administrative operations aligned with the agency’s vision, mission, and strategic direction.
+Martin Baicker, MPA, FACHE, is the Chief Administrative Officer for SCO Family of Services tasked with managing day-to-day administrative operations aligned with the agency’s vision, mission, and strategic direction.
+Marty joined the agency in March 2022.
+He provides support and coordination between administrative and program services, which includes strategy and equity and transformation initiatives.
+Marty is a member of SCO’s Executive Cabinet and serves as the internal leader of the organization.

 Marty is a Fellow of the American College of Healthcare Executives.
 He has served on the boards of several not-for-profits, including a perinatal consortium, a federally qualified health center (FQHC), and a home for “boarder babies,” all in Hudson County, NJ.
 He holds a Bachelor of Science degree from the State University of New York/Empire State College and a Master in Public Administration from the Graduate School of Public Administration of New York University (now called the Robert F. Wagner School of Public Service).